ambimorph/subsymbol.org/posts/2022/08/28/some-philosophical-implications-of-deacons-model-of-symbolic-reference.rst

 leads to particular stances on a selection of problems in the philosophy of language and of linguistics.

-.. [#] Deacon, Terrence William and International Society for Science and Religion.
-The Symbolic Species: The Co-Evolution of Language and the Brain.
-Cambridge: International Society for Science and Religion, 2007.

 Deacon argues that different modes of reference entail properties that constrain or allow different degrees of expressiveness, learnability,